 IdenTrust maintains a list of Individuals performing each Trusted Role.
 The list is maintained by the Head of IdenTrust Operations and, for audit purposes, the Security Office has an updated copy of the list.

-The following table maps the IGC-CP Trusted Roles to IdenTrust-internally-defined roles in Sections 5.2.1.1-5.2.1.10.
-Two roles, TA and Machine Operator, do not necessarily need to be Trusted Roles, but are included here for role clarity.
+Table 7 provided on the following page maps the IGC-CP Trusted Roles to IdenTrust-internally-defined roles in Section 5.2.1.7 Other Roles.